MicrosoftDocs/microsoft-community-training/microsoft-community-training/get-started/step-by-step-configuration-guide.md

 ![sign in](../media/sign-in.png)

-When logging in for the first time, you will be asked to complete your profile information.
+When signing in for the first time, you will be asked to complete your profile information.

 ![create profile](../media/create-profile.gif)